leerob/next-music-player/README.md

 ## Features

+- ✅ Uses MediaSession API to sync track metadata with system controls
 - ✅ Press space to play/pause from anywhere in the app
 - ✅ View for all tracks
 - ✅ Click on song row to play